federicca/594_groupproject/ProjectReport.md

 We have created 2 additional features.
 We focused on identifying areas of the data that hadn't been explored in order to showcase another dimension of the project.

 #### Lookup parking violations for a specific car
 The user will input a car id, and the program will return a description of all parking violations and total fines due for that car.
-In order to make this feature more efficient cars were not only added to the ParkingViolation object and subsequently to the ZipCode, but were also added to a TreeSet of Car elements, that are sorted by CarID.
-This allows for a more efficient iteration when searching for a specific Car.
+In order to make this feature more efficient cars were not only added to the ParkingViolation object and subsequently to the ZipCode, but were also added to a HashSet of Car elements.
+This allows for a more efficient iteration when searching for a specific Car, with O(1) complexity.

 ## Data Structures